 Agile Architecture Workshop: A Pragmatic Approach

-Price: $10,000 for up to 12 students.
-Additional students: $500 each.
+Ideal class size is up to 20 students.
+Price: Contact us at training@wirfs-brock dot com.
 Price includes all course materials and a 100+ page course guidebook.
 Workshop leader travel and lodging are extra.

-Two commonly heard phrases in agile development are “Let your architecture emerge” and “Always implement what you actually need, never what you think you might need.”
+“Let your architecture emerge” and “Always implement what you actually need, never what you think you might need.”
 However, complex software systems have lots of moving parts, dependencies, challenges, and unknowns.
 Counting on the software architecture to properly evolve without any planning or design investigations can be risky.
 On agile projects, software architecture activities should not be pie-in-the-sky experiments that slow down the delivery of working code.
 Yet producing working code based on a shaky architecture isn’t sustainable either.
-This workshop was developed by Rebecca Wirfs-Brock, inventor of Responsibility-Driven Design, and Johanna Rothman, of the Rothman Consulting Group, to bring practical architecture techniques and practices to an agile audience.
+This workshop was developed by Rebecca Wirfs-Brock, inventor of Responsibility-Driven Design in order to bring practical architecture techniques and practices to an agile audience.

 The goal of this short workshop is to enable you to: